Marvin Pratt

 Marvin E. Pratt (born May 26, 1944) is an American politician who served as acting mayor of Milwaukee in 2004 and as interim Milwaukee County Executive in 2011.
 He was the first African-American to act as mayor of Milwaukee.

 Early life

-Pratt was born on May 26, 1944 to Leon Pratt Sr., a United States Naval officer, and Mildred Joyce Pratt in Dallas, Texas.
+Pratt was born on May 26, 1944, to Leon Pratt Sr., a United States Naval officer, and Mildred Joyce Pratt in Dallas, Texas.
 While living in Dallas, he attended a local Catholic school with his twin sister, Marielle, until his family moved to Milwaukee, Wisconsin, in 1959, following the death of his father in a car accident in 1949.
 He has two sisters, Gwen and Reba, and a brother, Leon Jr..
 Pratt graduated from North Division High School in 1962 and immediately joined the United States Air Force.
-He was stationed in the Libyan desertduring the Vietnam War and was honorably discharged in the mid 60s.
+He was stationed in the Libyan desert during the Vietnam War and was honorably discharged in the mid 60s.
 When he returned to Milwaukee after his service, he enrolled in Marquette University and gained a degree in political science in 1972.
 Pratt became an intern for mayor Henry Maier and began climbing a ladder of local government jobs.